wp-plugins/chatmeim-mini/readme.txt

 Tags: chat, jabber, jappix, mini, xmpp, chatme Requires at least: 3.8
 Tested up to: 4.0
-Stable tag: 2.1.5
+Stable tag: 2.2.0

 This plugin add the javascript code for ChatMe Mini a Jabber/XMPP group chat for your WordPress.
+Now with custom Jappix installation support.

 == Description ==

 This plugin add the javascript code for ChatMe Mini a Jabber/XMPP group chat for your WordPress.
 It's a facebook-like chat based on Jabber/XMPP.

+Now with custom Jappix installation support.

 For more information, check out [chatme.im](http://chatme.im/) and [webchat](https://webchat.chatme.im/).